- What is a mammogram?

 Breast MRI is mainly used for 2 purposes:

-It’s important that screening MRIs be done at facilities that also can do an MRI-guided breast biopsy.
+It’s important that breast MRIs be done at facilities that also can do an MRI-guided breast biopsy.
 Otherwise, the entire scan will need to be repeated at another facility if a biopsy is needed.

 MRIs cost more than mammograms.
 Most major insurance companies pay for these screening tests if a woman can be shown to be at high risk, but it’s a good idea to check with your insurance company before having the test.
-There are still some concerns about costs and limited access to high-quality MRI breast screening services for women at high risk of breast cancer.

 When getting ready for a breast MRI, you can eat and drink as usual.
 You will need to take off clothes with metal parts such as zippers, snaps, or buttons, and put on a gown or top.
 Jewelry, hairpins, safety pins, and anything else made of metal must be removed before you go into the MRI room.
-The technologist will ask if you have any metal in your body, such as surgical clips, staples, implanted catheters, pacemakers, artificial joints, metal fragments, tattoos, permanent eyeliner, and so on.
+The technologist will ask if you have any metal or devices in your body, such as surgical clips, staples, implanted catheters, pacemakers, defibrillators, artificial joints, metal fragments, tattoos, permanent eyeliner, and so on.
 Some metal objects will not cause problems, but others might.
 Tell the staff before the scan if you have any allergies, if you have breast implants, or if you are pregnant or breast-feeding.

 You may need to have an IV put in so you can get contrast dye to help outline the structures of the breast.
 For the actual MRI, you will lie on your stomach on a padded platform with spaces for your breasts.
 You will need to be very still during the test, which can take up to an hour.